Interviews

 Additional Questions or Resources

-Here are a few more reasons why you might send resources or ask a couple more questions:
+Here’s why you might send resources or ask a couple more questions:

-• Clarify specific details related to your eligibility for the role
+• Clarify specific details related to your eligibility for the role.

-• Grasp a better understanding of a company department or cultural values
+• Grasp a better understanding of a company department or cultural values.

-• Showcase your skills more comprehensively
+• Outline your skills more comprehensively.

 Subject line: A few questions about the [Job Title] interview